 The research study includes a discussion of the existing law and the defects therein and suggests possible methods of eliminating those defects.
 The detailed research study is given careful consideration by the Commission.
 After making its preliminary decisions on the subject, the Commission distributes a tentative recommendation to the State Bar and to numerous other interested persons.
 Comments on the tentative recommendation are considered by the Commission in determining what report and recommendation it will make to the Legislature.
-When the Commission has reached a conclusion on the matter, its recommendation to the Legislature, including a draft of any legislation necessary to effectuate its recommendation, is published in a printed pamphlet.
-If the research study has not been previously published.
-It usually is published in the pamphlet containing the recommendation.
+When the Commission has reached a conclusion on the matter, its recommendation to the Legislature, including a draft of any legislation necessary to effectuate its recommendation, is published in a printed pamphlet.4 If the research study has not been previously published,5 it usually is published